beanstalkd/beanstalkd/doc/protocol.md

 * `cmd-list-tubes` is the cumulative number of list-tubes commands.
 * `cmd-list-tube-used` is the cumulative number of list-tube-used commands.
 * `cmd-list-tubes-watched` is the cumulative number of list-tubes-watched commands.
-* `cmd-pause-tube` is the cumulative number of pause-tube commands
+* `cmd-pause-tube` is the cumulative number of pause-tube commands.
 * `job-timeouts` is the cumulative count of times a job has timed out.
 * `total-jobs` is the cumulative count of jobs created.
 * `max-job-size` is the maximum number of bytes in a job.